 This FREE tool can find and add the best available deals to your cart.
 You can even get cash back from thousands of stores.
 It finds the best deal by automatically comparing different sellers in the Amazon marketplace.
 Cool, right?

 Handmade gifts are so awesome.
 I love giving and receiving them.
 They add such a personal touch to any gift.

 If you like Do It Yourself projects, look for inexpensive Homemade Gift Ideas that are perfect for loved ones.
 You will find great DIY and Craft ideas on Youtube and Google.

 10. Use Cash

 As much as possible.
-As mentioned above, Envelope Budgeting is really effective to help stay in budget.
-When you use cash, you can actually see how much money you have, how much you spent in one day, and how much is left.
+As mentioned above, Envelope Budgeting is effective in helping stay within budget.
+When you use cash, you can see how much money you have, how much you spend in one day, and how much is left.
 Just visualizing money makes so much difference.

 11. Use Credit Card with Cash Back Option

 Most of the time I avoid using my credit card.
-But if I do have to use my credit card for big purchases, I make sure that I am getting cash back.
+But if I have to use my credit card for big purchases, I make sure I am getting cash back.

-A cash back credit card provides 1% or 2% cash back, sometimes even more when you buy items like gas or groceries.
-When you are making purchases using cash back credit card you can expect to get a percentage of cash back into your account.
+A cash back credit card provides 1% or 2% cash back, sometimes even more, when you buy items like gas or groceries.
+When making purchases using cash back credit card, you can expect to get a percentage of cash back into your account.
 A rewards credit card offers rewards on big purchases.

-If you like to pay minimum balance and carry rest of the amount to next month, find a credit card that offers 0% interest on the remaining balance.
+If you like to pay the minimum balance and carry the rest of the amount to the next month, find a credit card that offers 0% interest on the remaining balance.